sst-inc/Alt-Tech/README.md

 # Alt-Tech
 A 1 stop solution for providing STEM for children

-\nImg file emailed to Inc email
+Img file emailed to Inc email